dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

   * M - Map
   * A - Array

-In the case of maps and arrays, more information on the type of each value is given in the description.
+In the case of maps and arrays, more information on the type of each value, include the CDDL definition name if applicable, is given in the description.

 ## File header contents

-The file header contains the following:
+The file header (`File`) contains the following:

 Field | O | T | Description
 :-----|:-:|:-:|:-----------